Tango Masters: A piece of Tango history

-Following the tradition of visiting teachers of the highest caliber, Tangueando gave welcome to Cambridge at a very highly respected dancer, teacher, musician and dear friend from Argentina.
+Following the tradition of visiting teachers of the highest calibre, Tangueando welcomes to Cambridge a very highly respected dancer, teacher, musician and dear friend from Argentina.
 Tanguito is a piece of tango history and is determined to bring us closer to tango!

 Have a look at his most impressive professional background and some of the videos we selected for you.

 Andrés gave a number of workshops designed to help us progress our understanding of Tango dance and its technique.
 His excellent knowledge, result of decades of hard work, inspired us once again.

 Visit our events of Tango in Cambridge page for more info on our Argentine Tango school and forthcoming events.

 Tanguito represents the purest style of Argentine Tango.
 Highly respected milonguero, together with his wife and partner Genoveva, has worked with the some of the best known orchestras, among which that of master Mariano Mores, Sexteto Mayor, Berlinghieri-Baffa, Raúl Garello, José Colangelo, Sexteto sur and others.

 He has appeared on numerous stages in theatres and shows in Argentina and all over the world with some of the world’s best known tango dancers such as Vanina Bilous & Roberto Herrera, Osvaldo Zotto & Lorena Ermocida, Los Dinzel, Nélida & Nelson, Gloria & Eduardo, and others.